 The Stephen Sexton Training Institute (Institute) was established by the generous support of the Stephen Sexton Foundation created in memory of Stephen Sexton, who committed suicide at the age of 27.
 The Institute sponsors suicide prevention programs and the exchange of information on mental health issues.

-The institute funds seminars on suicide prevention and children at risk, at no cost, to social service workers, teachers, parents, and others in the general community.
+The Institute funds seminars on suicide prevention and children at risk, at no cost, to social service workers, teachers, parents, and others in the general community.
 Continuing Education Units (CEUs) are available to attendees.

-To register, call Gloria Brownlee at 847-294-5402 or firstname.lastname@example.org
+To register, please contact Gloria Jackson at 847-294-5402 or firstname.lastname@example.org

-Developing Empathy for the Lived Experience of Psychiatric Disability: A Simulation of Hearing Distressing Voices
+September – Developing Empathy for the Lived Experience of Psychiatric Disability: A Simulation of Hearing Distressing Voices

-For more information contact Cheryl M. Heyden, Institute Director, at (847) 824-1970 or email@example.com.
+For more information, please contact Cheryl M. Heyden, Institute Director at 847-824-1970 or email@example.com.